The Impact of Batch Learning in Stochastic Linear Bandits: Batch learning for stochastic linear bandits

 \begin{theorem} Let $\pi^b$ be a batch specification of a given policy $\pi$, $\numofactions=2$, and $\numbatches = \frac{\horizon}{\batchsize}$.
 Suppose that assumptions \ref{variance_contractions} and \ref{policy_improvement} hold.
 Then, for $b>1$,

 \end{theorem}

-\begin{remark} We can consider the term $\batchsize \regret_\numbatches(\policy)$ as $b$ similar online independent agents operating in the same environment by following policy $\policy$ but over a shorter horizon $M$.
+\begin{proof} We can consider the term $\batchsize \regret_\numbatches(\policy)$ as $b$ similar online independent agents operating in the same environment by following policy $\policy$ but over a shorter horizon $M$.
 However, we can also think of it as the performance of a batch policy.
 Indeed, imagine a na\"ive agent that deliberately repeats each step $b$ times instead of immediately updating its beliefs and proceeding to the next round as in an online manner.
 Then, after $b$ repetitions (after a batch ends), it updates its beliefs using only the first reward from the previous batch.
 So, while this policy could perform as an online policy within these repetitions, it pretends that rewards are not observable and acts using the outdated history (just like a batch policy does).
 For notational simplicity, we refer to this policy as online ``short" policy and denote it by $\dumnpolicy$.
-Thus, the theorem allows benchmarking any batch policy in terms of its online analogs.
-Note that there is no behavioral difference between the original policy $\pi$ and the ``short" policy $\dumnpolicy$ (see Appendix \ref{sec:pol_spec_up_hist} for more details). \end{remark}